2021 Kithara Project Online Guitar Festival

 All competitors are asked to submit a video (via youtube link) in which they perform two contrasting works.
 Microphone and video camera should be placed approximately 8 feet directly in front of the performer.
 Please announce your name, the pieces you will perform, and the name of the competition.

-Please send submissions via youtube video link to firstname.lastname@example.org, by Friday May, 15.
+Please send submissions via youtube video link to firstname.lastname@example.org, by Tuesday May, 18 by 11:59 PM (Please note the updated deadline).

 Competitors will be split into three divisions: elementary school (5 minute max video length), middle school (7 minute max video length), and high school (10 minute max video length).